stolnikov/pragmatic-fsharp/chapters/functions.md

         i <- i + 1
     state
 ```
 There are plenty of algorithms that can be made more performant or/and memory efficient if implemented on top of mutation.
-It is a good practice to [wrap mutable code in immutable interfaces](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/conventions#wrap-mutable-code-in-immutable-interfaces) to steer clear of any unwanted effects as well as to achieve referential transparency.
-This way, mutable state isn't exposed to the consuming code and the caller isn't required to maintain it.
+It is a good practice to [wrap mutable code in immutable interfaces](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/conventions#wrap-mutable-code-in-immutable-interfaces) to achieve referential transparency and to not expose mutable state to the consuming code so that the caller isn't required to maintain it.

 <!-- up -->